Church of Our Lady Star of the Sea: History

-By 1952, the old school had become so rundown and unsafe that the British Colonial authorities advised Fr.
-Fortier to build a new church.
-Fr.
+By 1952, the old school had become so rundown and unsafe that the British Colonial authorities advised Fortier to build a new church.
 Fortier found a plot of land in Jalan Sendudok which was part of the British Naval Base.
 The British Colonial authorities approved the site for a 21-year lease.
 The building of the church was completed in 1953.